Jateq/all-in/README.md

 }
 ```
 ## `your id= is userID string that can be found in MongoDB `
-When i (hopefully) work on frontend it will be automated !!!
+When i will(hopefully) work on frontend it will be automated
 - List of Vaults: GET [localhost:4040/user/vaults](http://localhost:4040/user/vaults)

 # What is "All-in"